bhbmaster/rhood/README.md

     python -i rhood.py

 Example:

-     python -i rhood.py           # or ipython
+     python -i rhood.py           # launch rhood with python or ipython in interactive mode
      > r.get_all_stock_orders()   # shows all stock orders information

-To print all profile information (lots of sensitive information) + order information (Stock, Crypto, Option) - run either of these with extra -i argument (stands for info):
+To print all profile information (lots of sensitive information) + order information (Stock, Crypto, Option) - add the info argument to rhood (-i or --info).
+Use python or ipython.
+Personally I prefer ipython as it has better usability:

-    ipython rhood.py -i
     python rhood.py -i
-    ipython -i rhood.py -i
     python -i rhood.py -i